tpaszun/conversation-scope/README.md

 Specifies that if a long-running conversation is already in progress, a new nested conversation context begins.
 The nested conversation will end when the next `end()` is encountered, and the outer conversation will resume.
 It is perfectly legal for multiple nested conversations to exist concurrently in the same outer conversation.

+#### req.cs.begin({requireAuth: true})

+Specifies that conversation requires user authorization.
+User identity is stored in conversation and verified on each access to conversation.

 ### req.cs.end()